Wordius/haconby/content/privacy/index.md

 ## Your data

 I tried to avoid using any Javascript at all, but this site serves up one piece of JS from Piwik Pro.
 You can read more about their privacy policy over [here](https://help.piwik.pro/support/privacy/).
-All I want to know is roughly how many people look at this website and what did they use to access it, because that interests me.
+All I want to know is roughly how many people look at this website and what they used to access it, because that interests me.

 There is nothing else.
-There are no secret police nor are there any spies lurking in the shadows, though you can never be too careful these days.
+There are no secret police; nor are there any spies lurking in the shadows, though you can never be too careful these days.

 ## Web fonts